 This section provides a summary of information, which has helped to develop an understanding of flood risk in the area.
-Since 2011 SEPA has developed and updated national level assessments of flooding from rivers, surface water and coastal sources.
-The national level assessment is improved through the development of a surface water management plan for Scalloway.
-This is linked to the Scalloway Place Plan which considered future waterfront development and flood risk issues.
-A sewer flood risk assessment has also been completed.
-There are recent records of periodic flooding in Scalloway.
-This include notable surface water and river flooding in August 2012.
-The flooding was exacerbated when the high tide blocked the outflow of the burn.
+Since 2011 SEPA has developed and updated national assessments of flooding from rivers, surface water and coastal sources.
+The national assessment for river flooding is being improved by a current flood study in the area.